rt-uni-rostock/ExperimentalTargetFeatures/README.md

 ### Initial Setup
+You need to build the driver blocks of the toolbox once before use.
-Depending on your operating system and MATLAB version you may need to rebuild the driver blocks of the toolbox.
+If you switch the operating system and/or MATLAB version you may need to rebuild the driver blocks.
-Load this project in MATLAB and run
+Load the `ETF.prj` MATLAB project and run
 ```
 etf.BuildDrivers();
 ```